SEKOIA-IO/documentation/docs/xdr/FAQ.md

 ```

-# Rules
-## In a rule, what does "successfully compiled" mean?
-A rule that is successfully compiled means that it is correct and ongoing.
-To access the rule's last update, you can search for the label `updated at` in the rule details panel.

-## What is the timestamp based on?
-The event timestamp is based on the event timestamp (when it's created in the machine), not on the ingestion timestamp in SEKOIA.IO.

 # Logs
 ## Retention
 Logs are available and displayed for 90 days in SEKOIA.IO.

 ## Archiving & Rehydratation
 Please contact `support@sekoia.io` for more information on archives and events rehydratation, with a clear description of your needs.

-# Events

-## What happens when you add events to an alert?
-When you attach events to an alert, there are two mechanisms that are executed in parallel: alert generation and events externalisation.
-Some latency might happen between alert generation and attaching events to an alert.

-## Event search request on IP range
-You can easily request an event search on IP range.
-For instance, with an IP address starting with 145, you can search by range as follow: `source.ip:[145.0.0.0 TO 145.255.255.255]`.

-## timestamp, event.created, event.start, event.end meaning

-**timestamp** and **event.created** are the same (reception of logs and beginning of processing in SEKOIA.IO).

-**event.created** is parsed and can be selected.
-The timezone is defined with UTC.

-**event.start**   contains the date when the event started or when the activity was first observed.

-**event.end**   contains the date when the event ended or when the activity was last observed.

-**event.start** & **event.end** are activity and monitoring of the event (Pre-SEKOIA.IO if not producedd by SEKOIA.IO)

-`event.start` <= `event.end` <= `event.created`

-# Alerts

-## Alert date

-When an alert is triggered, additional events can enrich this alert but the date of the alert will not updated (date= 1st trigger).

-## Bell icon in alerts page

-The bell icon means that "the event is involved in an alert".

-When a bell on an event is displayed on an alert page, the event is involved in the current alert AND in another alert.

-If it is involved in the current alert, the bell is not displayed.

-## How an alert is triggered with a delay ?

-Besides matching a rule in real time, an alert can be triggered with a delay when:
-    - An IOC is published, old events are scanned and if an event matches, the rule will automatically trigger an alert.
-    - Reingesting old logs